jonburdon/python-task-manager/readme.md

 * Copy and paste the sample html in to tasks.html
 * paste jquery initialization code in the base.html template.

-### Dynamically adding tasks to the Accordian elements.
+### Binding data from database to the Accordion elements.

+Use jinja formatting used before within UL tags.
+Wrap a list item within jinja tags in a For loop.
+Add task description jinja tag in collapsible part of accordion.